Access_Statement_Jubilee_Park.pdf Look what’s here… Izzy’s Ice-cream CAFE MINIATVRE GOLF Wye Valley

 The Sword in the Stone

-1,500 years ago on our nearest hill, Ambrosius Aurelianus and Uthr Pendragon defeated Gwrtheyrn (Vortigern the Thin in English) and caught his prophet Myrddin, King Gwrtheyrn’s wizard in the fort which gives the hill its name (The Doward (from Llandougarth, “enclosure of two enclosures”).
-Vortigern was buried at Ganarew.
-Myrddyn (Merlin in English) later used magic to disguise Uthr as his enemy Gorlois so as to win the love of that duke’s wife.
+On our nearest hill about 1,500 years ago, Ambrosius Aurelianus and Uthr Pendragon defeated Gwrtheyrn (Vortigern the Thin) and captured his slave Myrddyn in the fort which gives the hill its name, The Doward (from Llandougarth, “enclosure of two enclosures”).
+The church at Ganarew was built on Gwrtheyrn’s grave.
+Myrddyn (Merlin in English) later used magic to disguise Uthr as Duke Gorlois, so as to win the love of the enemy’s wife.
 Eigr (Igerna or Igraine) welcomed Uthr very gladly, and so Arthur was born at Tintagel.
-Merlin arranged fo the boy to be fostered, then twelve years later got him accepted as Uthr’s heir when the Arthur took out a sword embedded through an anvil into stone - symbolic of converting iron ore into arms.
-Merlin arranged a special coronation at Caerleon, and afterward the guests went outside to play a game hitting balls with sticks - golf?
+Merlin arranged for the boy to be fostered, and twelve years later got him accepted as Uthr’s heir when Arthur drew a sword from a stone and an anvil - demonstrating that he knew the secrets of a War Leader.
+Merlin arranged a special coronation at Caerleon, and after mass the guests played games when they hit balls with sticks.
+Golf was invented by Merlin - Geoffrey of Monmouth said as much.

 King Arthur’s Hall